ajainvivek/glameow/README.md

 ## Example Page

-Page is a template block which composes multiple container or component blocks.
+Page is a template block which composes of multiple container or component blocks.

 ```json
 {